yamin-shihab/study-notes/grade_7/math.md

 # Math 7

 This subject probably involves the least amount of studying because you'll be thinking more than the other subjects instead of just remembering.
 Practicing word problems is also cool for practice.
 Note that in this document, a number after a variable (normal size) means exponent.
+[Mathisfun](mathisfun.com) is an excellent resource to complement this, and it isn't "for babies".

-## Divisibility Rules
+## Number Concepts

+* A prime number is a whole number above 1 that cannot be made by multiplying other whole numbers together.
+* Composite numbers are whole numbers that can be made by multiplying other whole numbers together.
+* 1 is not a prime nor a composite number.
 * The following are rules to tell if a number is divisible by some certain number.
 * 1 when it's an integer.
 (123, 543, 2 490)
 * 2 when the last digit is even.
 (6, 92, 412 342)